Coffee Terms Illustrated

 Harvesting

 HarvestingCoffee harvesting is done mostly by hand at higher elevations, and by machine if possible at lower elevations.
-For best tasting coffee, only ripe cherries are harvested.
-Harvesting by machine is difficult on the steep terrain typical of mountain growing regions where the finest coffees are grown, so mountain grown coffees are almost always harvested by hand.
+For better taste results, only ripe cherries are harvested.
+Harvesting by machine is difficult on steep terrain, so mountain grown coffees are almost always harvested by hand.

 Hulling